EduardoFockinkSilva/Brain/Computer Science/windows_environment.md

-# Windows # Windows Environment Setup Manual
+# Windows Environment Setup Manual

 This manual serves as a guideline to set up essential software and utilities in a Windows environment.
 Each software is linked to its official download page for ease of access, along with a brief technical description.